archlinux/aur/ente-server-man.1.md

 This AUR package is meant for self hosting in contrary to the by default provided dockerized Ente server.
 If a dockerized or hosted solution is required, please go to <https://ente.io> for more information.

-Note: Since self hosted server space is often available in limited quantity, this AUR package has been modified to cleanup old unlinked Ente server MinIO objects much faster.
-The default upstream Ente server cleans these object every 45 days by default, but this package decreased the delay to cleanup every 5 minutes instead.
+Note: Since self hosted server space is often available in limited quantity, this AUR package added the ability to change the cleanup delay cleanup before old unlinked ente-server `MinIO` objects will be actually deleted.
+This can be configured via the `internal:delete-object-delay` `ente-server` configuration parameter.
+The default upstream Ente server cleans these objects every 45 days by default, but when replication is not required, this setting can be set to cleanup every 5 minutes for example.
+Do note that this setting is **NOT** supported by the Ente developers, due to the possible risk of breaking `ente-server`.
+The full warning has been described in the `ente-server` configuration file.

 INSTALLATION
 ------------